jasonkwm/crowdfunding-product-page-main/README.md

 This is my solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-I've decided to complete this mini-project using HTML & SCSS.
+I've decided to complete this mini-project using HTML, SCSS, & JS.

 ### Below is a link to my solution